j9t/html-minifier-next/README.md

 (Last updated: Dec 23, 2025)
 <!-- End auto-generated -->

-Notes: Minimize does not minify CSS and JS.
+Notes: htmlnano runs in an isolated process for crash protection, adding ~50-100ms overhead per site.
+Minimize does not minify CSS and JS.
 [HTML Minifier Terser](https://github.com/terser/html-minifier-terser) is currently not included due to issues around whitespace collapsing and removal of code using modern CSS features, issues which appeared to distort the data.

 ## Examples